Batiquitos Lagoon State Marine Conservation Area

 Batiquitos Lagoon State Marine Conservation Area (SMCA) is a marine protected area in San Diego on California’s south coast.
-It is part of Batiquitos Lagoon, a coastal tidal wetland lying within the city limits of Carlsbad, California and adjacent to Encinitas, California.
+It is part of Batiquitos Lagoon, a coastal tidal wetland lying within the city limits of Carlsbad, and adjacent to Encinitas.
 The SMCA covers 2000 miles.
-The SMCA protects marine life by limiting the removal of marine wildlife from within its borders.
+It protects marine life by limiting the removal of marine wildlife from within its borders.

 Activities

 Batiquitos Lagoon SMCA prohibits take of all living marine resources except for take pursuant to operation and maintenance, habitat restoration, research and education, maintenance dredging and maintenance of artificial structures inside the conservation area per any required federal, state and local permits, or activities pursuant to Section 630, or as otherwise authorized by the department.
 Boating, swimming, wading, and diving are prohibited within the conservation area.

 History

 Batiquitos Lagoon SMCA is one of 36 new marine protected areas adopted by the California Department of Fish and Wildlife in December, 2010 during the third phase of the Marine Life Protection Act Initiative.
 The MLPAI is a collaborative public process to create a statewide network of protected areas along California’s coastline.
 The new marine protected areas were designated by local divers, fishermen, conservationists and scientists who comprised the South Coast Regional Stakeholder Group.
 Their job was to design a network of protected areas that would preserve sensitive sea life and habitats while enhancing recreation, study and education opportunities.
 The south coast marine protected areas went into effect in 2012.